A 4-Part Series to Clue you in Before you Buy

 Another factor to keep in mind when submerging your lights is temperature.
-Crossing a river when your lights are hot can cause aluminum housings to contract and allowing water to enter through the seals.
+Crossing a river when your lights are hot can cause aluminium housings to contract and allow water to enter through the seals.
 Even if this doesn’t happen, condensation can be a problem, despite a lamp being totally watertight.

 Don’t worry though, there’s a solution to that—the breather valve.
 And luckily that’s the first thing we’re going to look at next week in part three of the series, which is all about the construction of the light and how you attach it to your 4WD.
 See you there!